test-prof/test-prof/guides/factory_doctor.md

   validates email (./spec/user_spec.rb:8) – 2 records created, 00:00.514
 ```

 **NOTE**: have you noticed the "potentially" word?
 Unfortunately, FactoryDoctor is not a
 magician (it's still learning) and sometimes it produces false negatives and false positives too.

 Please, submit an [issue](https://github.com/palkan/test-prof/issues) if you found a case which makes FactoryDoctor fail.

 You can also tell FactoryDoctor to ignore specific examples/groups.
-Just add `:fd_ignore` tag to it:
+Just add the `:fd_ignore` tag to it:

 ```ruby
 # won't be reported as offense